-For state transportation leaders, that has meant delaying more than 70 highway and transit projects that have yet to break ground, as well as looking at ways to cut about $478 million from the state’s transportation budget next year.
+For state transportation leaders, that has meant delaying more than 70 highway and transit projects that have yet to break ground, as well as looking at ways to cut more than $450 million from the state’s transportation budget next year.

 “I don’t see that we have any other choice,” said House Majority Leader Pat Sullivan, D-Covington.
 “If we just assume the court is going to overturn the initiative and it doesn’t happen, we’ll find ourselves in a bigger hole.”

 Similarly, some local officials plan to set aside the money they collect from annual vehicle licensing fees, choosing not to spend it for now.
 That’s because they might later have to refund the money to taxpayers, if I-976 survives the ongoing legal challenge.

 “We will collect the dollars if they are coming in, but we are not going to spend them,” said Kurtis Kingsolver, public works director of the city of Tacoma.
 “Those aren’t ours to spend right now.”
 Tacoma collects about $2.9 million per year in car-tab fees that would be eliminated under I-976.